-In the 1970s, the Particle X-ray Coincidence Technique (PXCT) was introduced and applied to measure the average lifetimes of proton-unbound states in 69 As populated by the electron capture (EC) of 69 Se [10].
+In the 1970s, the PXCT was introduced and applied to measure the average lifetimes of proton-unbound states in 69 As populated by the electron capture (EC) of 69 Se [10].
 The principle of the PXCT is illustrated in Fig. 3.
 In the process of an EC-delayed proton emission, a proton-rich precursor with an atomic number of Z decays by EC to the proton emitter (Z-1).
-Due to the EC, a proton-unbound nuclear state and an atomic shell vacancy are created simultaneously.
-The vacancy is primarily created in the K shell.
-In the case of 60 Ga EC, the fractional
+Due to